jupyter-naas/site/site/docs/services/event.md

 # Event API
 ---

+## Description
-**Description**: The Event API is a crucial component of the NAAS platform that provides a comprehensive log of all activities within your NAAS account or workspace.
+The Event API is a crucial component of the NAAS platform that provides a comprehensive log of all activities within your NAAS account or workspace.
 It serves as a transparent record, ensuring you are always informed about the sequence of events and the reasons behind them.

 The Event API is a versatile tool with multiple applications:
 * **Credit Usage Computation**: It accurately calculates the credits utilized for each task, ensuring transparent and accountable usage.